maximofcom/book-english/README.md

 - Third attempt to memorise a foreign word or second recognition of a foreign word in a movie or text - 8 hours
 - Fourth attempt to memorise a foreign word or the third recognition of a foreign word in a movie or text - 24 hours

+Why are foreign word cards useless for learning a foreign language?
+Let's say you want to memorise the words "apple" and "papaya" in English.
+You read and hear one thousand English words a day.
+Statistically, the word "papaya" is once out of 20,000 words.
+So you will encounter the word "papaya" once every three weeks and forget it after 15 minutes.
+How many words like that do you have?
+Almost all of them...